stoermelder/vcvrack-packone/docs/Maze.md

 - Half: The incoming clock signal is multiplied by a randomly chosen factor and multiple gate pulses are sent to the TRIG-port generating a ratcheting sequence.
 Although the exact number of triggers cannot be controlled there is a probability setting for each playhead to influence the geometric distribution in use for generating the number of gates: Higher percent-values mean that bigger factors of clock multiples are more likely.

 If "Ratcheting" is disabled by context menu option of a playhead (see *Edit-mode* below) each half filled cell generates one single gate pulse with probability of 50%.
+<a name="ratchet"></a>
+Since v1.9.0 there is an additional setting for controlling the behavior of the ratchets:

+- Twos: Only even number of ratchets are generated.
+- Threes: Only numbers of ratchets divideable by three are generated.
+- Power of 2: The number of ratchets is a power of 2.
+Be aware that this setting can generate huge amounts of ratchets per clock-tick.

 ![MAZE ratcheting probability](./Maze-ratchet.png)